sourcegraph/sourcegraph-public-snapshot/dev/build-tracker/README.md

 # BUILD TRACKER

-Build Tracker is a server that listens for build events from Buildkite and stores them in memory and sends notifications about builds if they've failed.
+Build Tracker is a server that listens for build events from Buildkite, stores them in Redis and sends notifications about builds if they've failed.

 The server currently listens for two events:

 - `build.finished`
 - `job.finished`

 For each `job.finished` event that is received, the corresponding `build` is updated with the job that has finished.
 On receipt of a `build.finished` event, the server will determine if the build has failed by going through all the contained jobs of the build.
 If one or more jobs have indeed failed, a notification will be sent over slack.
+As well as this, the server will trigger a Buildkite job to process CI and Bazel data for the build for analytics purposes.

 ## Deployment infrastructure

-Build Tracker is deployed in the Buildkite kubernetes cluster of the Sourcegraph CI project on GCP.
-For more information on the deployment see [infrastructure](https://github.com/sourcegraph/infrastructure/tree/main/buildkite/kubernetes)
+Build Tracker is deployed in MSP.
+See the auto-generated [Notion doc](https://www.notion.so/sourcegraph/Build-Tracker-infrastructure-operations-bd66bf25d65d41b4875874a6f4d350cc#711a335bc7554738823293334221a18b) for details around accessing the environment and observability systems.

-## Build

-Execute the `build.sh` script which will build the docker container and push it to correct GCP registry.
-Once the image has been pushed the pod needs to be restarted so that it can pick up the new image!

-## Test

-To run the tests execute `go test .`
+It is fine to wipe Redis if there are any issues stemming from data inconsistencies, redsync lock problems etc.

-### Notification testing
+## Notification testing

 To test the notifications that get sent over slack you can pass the flag `-RunSlackIntegrationTest` as part of your test invocation, with some required configuration: